WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 An exception is raised if `min_segment` is longer than the recording of `Signal`.

+An exception is raised if `method` is an invalid screening method.

 **Returns**

-`hamp_Signal`: pd.DataFrame
+`hamp_Signal` : pd.DataFrame
-- A copy of `Signal` after the Hampel filter is applied.
+- A copy of `Signal` after the screening filter is applied.

 **Example**